Backup as a Service

-The Customer will not take or knowingly permit any action to be taken that would cause AIS to be in violation of any applicable anti-bribery or anti-money laundering laws.
-The Customer’s books and records shall accurately reflect all payments in respect of transactions under the Agreement.
+The Client will not take or knowingly permit any action to be taken that would cause AIS to be in violation of any applicable anti-bribery or anti-money laundering laws.
+The Client’s books and records shall accurately reflect all payments in respect of transactions under the Agreement.
 AIS will terminate the Agreement in the event of a breach of this clause.

 Clause 15 – Assignment and other dealings

-b) The Customer may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with all or any of its rights or obligations under the Contract without the prior written consent of AIS.
+15.2) The Client may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with all or any of its rights or obligations under the Contract without the prior written consent of AIS.

 Clause 16 - Notices

 16.1) Any notice or other communication given to a party under or in connection with the Agreement shall be in writing, addressed to that party at its registered office or such other address as that party may have specified to the other party in writing in accordance with this clause, and shall be delivered personally, or sent by pre-paid first-class post or other next working day delivery service or commercial courier